-Mr. Tungate stated that finished water pumps were used once the water was treated to deliver the water to the distribution systems.
-He stated that two kinds of activated carbon are used at the water treatment plants.
+Mr. Tungate stated that finished water pumps were used once the water was treated to deliver the 265 water to the distribution systems.
+He stated that two kinds of activated carbon are used at the 266 water treatment plants.
 Powder activated carbon and granular activated carbon.
-Powder activated carbon (PAC) had a one-time use and is settled in the solids found in the sedimentation basins.
-He stated that granulated activated carbon (GAC) was used in large vessels called contactors.
+Powder 267 activated carbon (PAC) had a one-time use and is settled in the solids found in the sedimentation 268 basins.
+He stated that granulated activated carbon (GAC) was used in large vessels called 269 contactors.
 He stated that PAC was fed into the mixing basins.
-He stated that water samples were taken from the GAC contactor vessels to determine how much GAC is left that can be used.
-Each GAC vessel or contactor holds 40,000 lbs. of GAC at the three Urban Water Plants (South Rivanna, Observatory, and North Rivanna).
+He stated that water samples 270 were taken from the GAC contactor vessels to determine how much GAC is left that can be used.
+271 Each GAC vessel or contactor holds 40,000 lbs. of GAC at the three Urban Water Plants (South 272 Rivanna, Observatory, and North Rivanna).
+273

-Mr. Tungate stated that GAC contactors were installed at all of the surface WTPs.
+- 274 - Mr. Tungate stated that GAC contactors were installed at all of the surface WTPs.
 He stated that South Rivanna had eight contactors (320,000 pounds of GAC) with an 8 MGD treatment capacity.
 He stated that at Observatory, there were six contactors (240,000 pounds of GAC) or 6 MGD of treatment capacity.
 He stated there was a project to add a third contactor to the Crozet facility and a contactor to Red Hill.
-He stated that the Crozet contactors could hold 20k lbs of GAC.
-He stated that at Scottsville WTP, there were two 6k lb. contactors or 0.25 MGD treatment capacity.

-Mr. Pinkston asked whether the GAC contactors were needed for well water.
+He stated that the Crozet contactors could hold 20k lbs of - GAC.
+He stated that at Scottsville WTP, there were two 6k lb. contactors or 0.25 MGD - 281 treatment capacity. - 282 - 283 Mr. Pinkston asked whether the GAC contactors were needed for well water. - 284

 Mr. Tungate stated that it depended on what was detected and if there was contamination present in the water.
-The GAC contactors at the surface water treatment plants were installed for disinfection by-product precursor removal and these constituents are not usually present in groundwater.
+The GAC contactors at the surface water treatment plants were installed for disinfection by-product precursor removal and these constituents are not usually present in they had sampled monitoring wells and residences that were not hooked into the Red Hill water system.
+He stated that there were stop boxes and service lines in the right-of-way if residences

+- 288 groundwater.

+- 289

-Ms. Mallek asked if there was ongoing testing of the plume from the old gas station at Red Hill.
+- Ms. Mallek asked if there was ongoing testing of the plume from the old gas station at Red Hill.

+- 291